-Investigation Report of CEMS Exceedances Date 1 - 31 December 2023 Time Continuous Monitoring throughout December 2023 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of Cogeneration Units (CHPs) and Ammonia Stripping Plant (ASP) Exceedance Description Continuous monitoring was carried out at the CAPCS, CHP and ASP throughout the reporting period using the CEMS.
-According to the EM&amp;A Manual, exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3 and 2.5 of the EM&amp;A Manual (Version F) for CAPCS, CHPs and ASP respectively.
+Investigation Report of CEMS Exceedances Date 1 - 31 March 2024 Time Continuous Monitoring throughout March 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Cogeneration Units (CHPs) and Ammonia Stripping Plant (ASP) Exceedance Description Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
+According to the EM&amp;A Manual, an exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3 and 2.5 of the EM&amp;A Manual (Version F) for the CAPCS, CHPs, and ASP respectively.
 The concentrations of the concerned air pollutants were monitored on-line by the CEMS.
-Exceedances of various emission parameters were recorded on the CEMS including: NOx, SO2, and HCl from CHP1; NOx and SO2 from CHP2; and NOx, SO2, NH3, and HCl from ASP.
-The Contractor has investigated the cause of the exceedances and identified that: The exceedances of NOx, SO2, and HCl from the CHPs, as well as the exceedances of NOx, SO2, NH3, and HCl from ASP occurred due to system instability.
-Action Taken / Action to be Taken The Contractor investigated the reason for the exceedances and arranged Remedial Works and Follow-up Actions (see below).
-Remedial Works and Follow-up Actions The Contractor had arranged the CHP supplier to inspect, analyse and improve CHP and ASP performance in January 2024 based on final reports of the quality assurance level 2 test (QAL) for the CEMS calibration.
-This QAL2 evaluation is still ongoing, and improvement recommendation will be provided once the final report is received.
+Exceedances of various emission parameters were recorded on the CEMS including: • NO x , SO 2 , and HCl from CHP1; • NO x and SO 2 from CHP2; • $NO_x$ and $SO_2$ from CHP3; and • NO x , SO 2 , NH 3 , and HCl from ASP.
+2. The Contractor has investigated the cause of the exceedances and identified that: • The exceedances of NO x , SO 2 , and HCl from the CHPs; and the exceedances of NO x , SO 2 , and NH 3 from ASP occurred due to system instability.
+Regarding the NOx exceedances from CHP1, the Contractor has identified that the Co-gen unit may have been burning lubrication oil, which caused many of the exceedances.
+Regarding the NOx exceedances from CHP2, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system.
+Regarding the NOx exceedances from CHP3, the Contractor has identified that the exceedances may be reduced by overhauling CHP3.
+Regarding the SO2 exceedances from the CHPs, a quality assurance level 2 test (QAL2) was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
+The lower values measured by the laboratory was attributed to methane gas interference.
+Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
+The MT and IEC have reviewed the proposal and have